Roll that heavy kayak with a smooth, heavy-duty set of wheels that you can make yourself in about an hour.

 - JUMBO pool noodle (~$3.88 – item “L”)

-Your local Harbor Freight (or Amazon if you can’t find it in store) is a good place to find the following:
+Amazon is a good place to find the following:

 Step 1 – Cut the 10’ section of 1” PVC into the lengths below.
 Your LAST cut should be the piece of PVC labeled as “C” in the photo above.
-After you’ve fit the lower assembly together, check the measurement to make sure that “C” is the correct length.
+After you’ve fit the lower assembly together, check the measurement to ensure that “C” is the correct length.

 - (B) – 18”